smartobjectoriented/so3/docker/README.md

 ## Technical Details

-- **At image-build time** (non-privileged), Infrabase builds the emulator and the full BSP. `build.sh -a bsp-so3` is privilege-free: it only compiles (the MUSL toolchain via `meta-toolchain`, the kernel, the user space, U-Boot) and creates an empty `rootfs.fat`.
+- **At image-build time** (non-privileged), Infrabase builds the emulator and the full BSP. `build.sh bsp-so3` is privilege-free: it only compiles (the MUSL toolchain via `meta-toolchain`, the kernel, the user space, U-Boot) and creates an empty `rootfs.fat`.
 The privileged rootfs loop-mount is deferred to `deploy.sh`.
   ```
-  build.sh -x qemu  &&  build.sh -a bsp-so3
+  build.sh -x qemu  &&  build.sh bsp-so3
   ```
 - **At container-run time** (privileged), the entrypoint rebuilds the user space (picking up a mounted LVGL), creates+formats the SD-card image (`build.sh -x filesystem` —